Report document

 We have a clear approach to pay and reward which is well controlled.

-One of the factors that can influence the gender pay gap is the distribution of males and females within the grades.
+One of the factors that can influence the gender and ethnicity pay gap is the distribution of males and females within the grades and under-representation of BAME staff, especially in higher-level positions.
 Therefore, the following actions are recommended:

 • the recruitment processes to be monitored by the HR team to avoid any unfairness including the wording in advertisements to ensure there is no gender bias.

-• to increase managers' awareness of 'unconscious bias's as part of the recruitment and selection training.
+• to increase managers' awareness of 'unconscious biases as part of the recruitment and selection training.

-• encourage managers to consider job redesign if there are aspects of a job that prevents or stops applicants applying for them on a part-time or flexible basis.
+• encourage managers to consider job redesign if there are aspects of a job that prevents or stops employees applying for them on a part-time or flexible basis.